20 Secrets to Strip Fat Everywhere

 Get More Vitamin C

-For a brighter, thinner complexion, load up on vitamin C. Research published in The Journal of the American College of Nutrition found that people who have adequate vitamin C levels oxidize more fat during exercise than those with low vitamin C, meaning you’ll get more fat-burning effects out of your workouts.
+For a brighter, thinner complexion, load up on vitamin C. Research published in The Journal of the American College of Nutrition found that people who have adequate vitamin C levels oxidize 30 percent more fat during exercise than those with low vitamin C, meaning you’ll get more fat-burning effects out of your workouts.
 Vitamin C also brightens your skin tone and can help fade the appearance of dark spots and other blemishes.
 Load up on fruits and veggies like oranges, grapefruit, kiwi, spinach, kale, and bell peppers for this essential vitamin.

 Lay off the Salt